glue-viz/glue/doc/customizing_guide/customization.rst

         return links

-The function should take a reference to a `~glue.core.data_collection.DataCollection` and should return a list of new links that could be added.
+The function should take a reference to a :class:`~glue.core.data_collection.DataCollection` and should return a list of new links that could be added.
 These will then automatically be suggested to the user when new data are added.
 Note that it is your responsibility to ensure that links that currently exist (and are in ``data_collection.external_links``)